ChrisCherng/p1-orchestra-guide/README.md

 # **Guide to the Orchestra**

-<p>The Guide to the Orchestra aims to provide an exciting resource and educational site, targeted for students, musicians and anyone interested in classical music.</p>
+<p>The Guide to the Orchestra aims to provide an exciting resource and educational site, targeted at students, musicians and anyone interested in classical music.</p>

 ![Image from "Am I Responsive"](/assets/images/responsive-website-image.png)